Welcome to SSU's Online Early Start Program (ESP)

 The EPT/ELM tests are CSU system-wide exams that can be taken at any available CSU Campus near you.
 See ETS Bulletin or individual campus testing website for dates, times and registration details.

-For REGISTRATION and COURSE information, please contact Adrianne Price at email@example.com
+For REGISTRATION information, please contact Adrianne Price at email@example.com

 For GENERAL QUESTIONS about the Early Start Program, please contact firstname.lastname@example.org